MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

 1. In Visual Studio, open the solution that contains your desktop application project.

+> [!NOTE]
+> If you want to package your project in x64 configuration, make sure you have configured referenced project to x64.
+To confirm this, refer to Additional notes below.
 2. Add a **Windows Application Packaging Project** project to your solution, choosing the appropriate language (C# or C++) that matches the language of your existing dekstop app's project.

    You won't have to add any code to the packaging project.
 Its purpose is only to generate and configure a package for you.
 We'll refer to this project as *the packaging project*.